Silo Box Writeup & Walkthrough – [HTB] – HackTheBox

 Password: tiger

-Then, I run the following command to obtain root.txt:
+I then executed the following command to retrieve root.txt:

 |